Yugapurushan: Production

 The film was in the making for more than fifteen years.
 Sukumaran says this movie was a childhood ambition, a destiny.
 His devotion to Sree Narayana Guru is what promoted him to make this movie.
 Over 2000 hand drawn images constitute the story board.

 Mohanlal was initially cast as Swami Vivekananda, a cameo role in the movie which comes in the flashback, but later on withdrew from the movie due to problems with his shooting dates.
-The cast includes some of the best in the Malayalam film industry.